Do any of these situations sound familiar?

 “Our team gets off track in meetings and wastes time talking about irrelevant topics.”

-“My boss reacts too quickly to problems before we are able to fully understand the issue.”
+“My boss reacts too quickly to problems before we are able to understand what is happening.”

 “I freeze and shut-down when my colleague disagrees with me in a meeting.”

 These statements represent some of the most common frustrations on a team.
-Whether it is wandering team conversations, a reactive boss, or handling the assertive (and maybe overconfident) colleague, teamwork can be a real challenge.
-In situations like these, people often shut down or disengage.
+Whether it is handling the assertive (and maybe overconfident) colleague, wandering team conversations, or a reactive boss, working together effectively can be a real challenge.
+In situations like these, people inevitably shut down or disengage.

 Some teams refer to it as stalling-out.
 It is when some sort of obstacle presents itself.
 It may be a difficult colleague, an unclear process, or a novel situation never encountered and because the person or team doesn’t know what to do or how to respond, they stall.
 Then, there are the various emotional reactions to the stall: irritation, fear, frustration, confusion, even anger.